Small-Scale Multi-Unit Housing (SSMUH), Secondary Suites, and Accessory Dwelling Units (ADUs)

 While each zone impacted by the new legislation may permit additional units, property specifics, development regulations, utility servicing and other development considerations may limit development potential and unit configuration on a property.
 For that reason, not all housing forms are permitted on all parcels.

-Below is a list of different issues that you may encounter when proposing a secondary suite, along with explanations and the appropriate department to contact if you have any questions:
+Below is a list of different issues that you may encounter when proposing new small-scale multi-unit housing, a secondary suite, or an accessory dwelling unit along with explanations and the appropriate department to contact if you have any questions:

 Planning Department: